knime/knime-python-llm/README.md

    ```bash
    pixi install -e dev
    ```
+2. **Ensure Java plugins are present**:
+  The KNIME AI Extension now includes both Python and Java components.
+To use the extension, you must have the required Java plugins available in your KNIME Analytics Platform.
+You can achieve this in one of two ways:
+  - **Option 1: Install the AI Extension**
+    Install the AI Extension directly into your KNIME Analytics Platform using the standard update sites.
+This will ensure all necessary Java plugins are installed.
+  - **Option 2: Develop with Eclipse**
+    If you are developing or modifying the Java plugins, check out the relevant plugin projects in Eclipse and launch KNIME from your Eclipse workspace.
+This allows you to work with the latest source code for both Java and Python components.

-2. **Register the extension** in KNIME Analytics Platform:
+3. **Register the Python extension** in KNIME Analytics Platform:
   - Install the [KNIME Python Extension Development](https://hub.knime.com/knime/extensions/org.knime.features.python3.nodes/latest) feature.
-It might be already installed if you have any Python-based extension installed.
+It might already be installed if you have any Python-based extension.
   - Create or update your Python `config.yaml` with:
     ```yaml
     org.knime.python.llm:
      src: "<path/to/this/repository>"
      conda_env_path: "<path/to/this/repository>/.pixi/envs/dev"
      debug_mode: true  # Disables Python process caching for live code reloads (slower on Windows)
     ```
   - Point KNIME to your config by adding to `knime.ini`:
     ```
-     -Dknime.python.extension.config=<path/to/your/config.yml>
+    -Dknime.python.extension.config=<path/to/your/config.yaml>
     ```
+  - **Note for Eclipse development:**
+    When developing from Eclipse, the plugin `org.knime.python3.nodes` from the [knime-python](https://bitbucket.org/KNIME/knime-python) repository needs to be checked out or added to the target platform, as it is not included by default.

 ### Configuring the dev Environment in VS Code
 To use the `dev` environment in VS Code for linting, formatting, and debugging: